cad324/Cornell-Thrift-Project/documents/design-journey.md

 Task 1: Users wants to contact the club to ask a question.

-  1. Go to Contact page
+  1. Go to Contact page   -Susan
-  2. Fill out information under "Get in Touch"
+  2. Fill out information under "Get in Touch"  -Clive
-  3. Submit response
+  3. Submit response   -Sam

 Task 2: Client can upload an image to About page.

-  1. Go to About page
+  1. Go to About page  -Susan
-  2. Log in
+  2. Log in   -Grace
-  3. Fill out form to upload an image
+  3. Fill out form to upload an image  -Yuyi
-  4. Submit an image
+  4. Submit an image  -Sam

 ### Cognitive Walkthrough